Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 .. _substrafl_concepts:

-SubstraFL is a federated learning Python library that leverages  Substra software to run federated learning experiments at scale on real distributed data.
+SubstraFL is a federated learning Python library that leverages Substra to run federated learning experiments at scale on real distributed data.
 Its main usage is therefore in production environments.
 SubstraFL can also be used on a single machine on a virtually splitted dataset for two use cases:

 * to debug code before launching experiments on a real network
 * to perform FL simulations